-If you move the carrier frequency and using the companion DDS VFO you will need to measure the carrier frequency and re-program the IF frequency configuration item to ensure the display reads accurately.
+▲ If you move the carrier frequency and are using the companion DDS VFO then you will need to measure and re-program the IF frequency configuration item to ensure the display reads accurately.
 See the DDS VFO construction manual for details.